ifBars/ScheduleLua-Docs/docs/api/npc/finding.md

 ### Notes

-- The NPC object returned can be used with other NPC functions like `GetNPCPosition`
+- The NPCProxy object returned can be used with other NPC functions like `GetNPCPosition`
 - NPC IDs are case-sensitive
 - Performance tip: Cache the NPC object if you need to use it repeatedly
+- The returned object is an NPCProxy, which provides controlled access to NPC properties

 ## GetNPCState